bakanano/random-MAL/README.md

 # What is this?
-* A website where you can enter your MyAnimeList username (or someone else's), filter by list type and it will return to you a random anime from the list.
+* A website where you can a your MyAnimeList username, filter by list type and it will return to you a random anime from the list.

 # How do I use it?
 * Enter a MyAnimeList username